NickTomlin/nicktomlin.github.io/_posts/2019-07-29-practical-binary.md

 `01101000 01101001` (or `68 69` in hex) could be `hi` or it could be something entirely different based on the encoding our program is using.
 Some encodings (like `gif` or `pdf`) include a hint to their contents in the first few bytes, but there is no requirement that files self identify.

 What's fascinating about this is that we generally rely on a suffix to files to designate how we believe they should be interpreted.
 The `.pdf` postfix is merely a hint (the file could be any jumble of binary, not necessarily one that makes sense to a something that reads PDFs).
-I remember "fixing" broken files in my college tech support days be adding back a missing `.pdf` extension, that someone had accidentally removed.
+I remember "fixing" broken files in my college tech support days be adding back a missing `.pdf` extension that someone had accidentally removed.

 ### It's all about the encoding